federicofanini/fed.fan/README.md

 # Founder Profile

-Open source link-in-bio platform for founders to showcase their startup portfolio, skills, and achievements.
+Open source link-in-bio website for founders to showcase their startup portfolio, skills, and achievements.

 </div>